We’re all in this together.

 Image of downward pointing arrow

-Bringing together ISET holders from across the country is vital for fostering collaboration, sharing ideas, and strengthening impact.
-Each ISET brings unique regional experiences, cultural knowledge, and innovative approaches to Indigenous employment and training.
+Bringing together ISET (Indigenous Skills and Employment Training) holders from across the country is vital for fostering collaboration, sharing ideas, and strengthening impact.
+Each ISET (Indigenous Skills and Employment Training) brings unique regional experiences, cultural knowledge, and innovative approaches to Indigenous employment and training.
 By connecting, they can exchange best practices, co-develop solutions to common challenges, and leverage shared resources more effectively.

-This collective approach not only builds capacity within individual organizations but also amplifies the overall success of the ISET program, ultimately creating stronger outcomes for Indigenous learners and communities nationwide.
+This collective approach not only builds capacity within individual organizations but also amplifies the overall success of the ISET (Indigenous Skills and Employment Training) program, ultimately creating stronger outcomes for Indigenous learners and communities nationwide.

 Advisory Committee